gammapy/fhee/README.md

 to avoid duplicating the data files (a few MB) in the git repo.
 E.g. `v01/gll_psch_v08.fit.gz` is a soft link to `data/gll_psch_v08.fit.gz`.

 ## Goals

 The goals of this tutorial are:

--

-The goal is to make you aware of some of the existing tools and get you started.
-Using the links provided here you can then follow up later at your own pace and really get to know the tools you think might be useful to you.
+- Take your Python skills to the next level, from writing a script for yourself to writing re-usable, maintainable code that would be appropriate for a contribution to the open-source packages we'll be sprinting on at this workshop.
+- Introduce you to some Python developer tools (listed below) that will help you if you decide to do more Python coding form now on.
+- Do all of this using a very small toy problem / package, which you can use as a playground during and after the turial.
+- Hopefully you'll have some fun and find the example we've chosen interesting!

+## Tools

-We plan to cover the following tools (deviations from this plan are possible though):
+We plan to cover the following tools:

+* Python 2 and 3
+* IPython
 * [pytest](http://pytest.org/latest/) – Testing Python packages
 * [Sphinx](http://sphinx-doc.org/) – Documenting Python packages
 * [coverage.py](http://coverage.readthedocs.org/en/latest/) - Measure code coverage